Moshe Dayan: Personal life and family

-Ruth Dayan, his first wife, divorced Moshe in 1971 after 36 years of marriage due to his numerous extramarital affairs.
+Dayan was married three times.
+In 1935, he married Wilhelmina (Miriam) Wagner, an Austrian-Jewish woman, to secure her immigration to Palestine.
+Later that year, he divorced her and married Ruth Schwartz.
+He was married to Ruth for 36 years before she divorced him in 1971 due to his numerous extramarital affairs.
 In the Israeli best-selling book that followed the divorce, Or Did I Dream the Dream?, Ruth Dayan wrote a chapter about "Moshe's bad taste in women".
-In 1973, two years after the divorce, Dayan married Rachel Korem in a simple ceremony performed by Rabbi Mordechai Piron, IDF chief chaplain, at the Pirons' home.
+In 1973, two years after the divorce, Dayan married Rachel Korem in a simple ceremony performed by Rabbi Mordechai Piron, the second chief military rabbi of the IDF, at the Pirons' home.
 The wedding was not announced in advance and Piron had to recruit neighbors to complete a minyan (the 10-man quorum required for a religious ceremony).
 Dayan humorously told well-wishers that he had no trouble getting a marriage license.
 "She is divorced and I am divorced.
 I am no Cohen (priest) and no mamzer (bastard) so there was no trouble."
 Neither Dayan's daughter and two sons nor Korem's two daughters attended.
-When he died, Dayan left almost his entire estate to his second wife, Rachel.
+Dayan left almost his entire estate to Korem in his will.

 Moshe's and Ruth's daughter, Yael Dayan, a novelist, is best known in Israel for her book, My Father, His Daughter, about her relationship with her father.
 She followed him into politics and was a member of several Israeli left-wing parties over the years.
 She served in the Knesset and on the Tel Aviv City Council, and was a Tel Aviv-Yafo deputy mayor, responsible for social services.
 One of his sons, Assi Dayan, was an actor and a movie director.
-Another son, novelist Ehud Dayan, who was cut out of his father's will, wrote a book critical of his father months after he died, mocking his military, writing, and political skills, calling him a philanderer, and accusing him of greed.
-In his book, Ehud accused his father even of making money from his battle with cancer.
+Another son, artist and sculptor Ehud "Udi" Dayan, who was cut out of his father's will, wrote a book critical of his father months after he died, mocking his military, writing, and political skills, calling him a philanderer, dismissing his interest in archaeology as a preoccupation with "lousy jars", and accusing him of greed.
+In his book, Ehud even accused his father of making money from his battle with cancer.
 He also lamented having recited Kaddish for his father "three times too often for a man who never observed half the Ten Commandments".